Newspicel/imdb-rs/README.md

 - Builds Tantivy indices for titles (primary, original, and international AKA titles) and names, enabling multilingual full-text search.
 - Async downloader with resumable streaming and background decompression.
 - Filterable JSON API for titles (type, year range, genres, rating, vote counts) with optional ranking by rating or votes; title search also matches crew and cast names from `title.principals.tsv`.
-- Dedicated name search API backed by the IMDb `name.basics.tsv` dataset.
+- Dedicated name search API backed by the IMDb `name.basics.tsv` dataset with range/attribute filters.

 ## Prerequisites
 - Rust 1.75+ (project uses the Rust 2024 edition and async/await).